This is the homepage of Florian Steinberg

 - Computability and complexity theory for partial differential equations

-- Weihrauch reducibility and in particular polynomial-time Weihrauch reductions
+- Weihrauch reducibility and polynomial-time Weihrauch reductions

 - Implementations in iRRAM and similar frameworks